 (1) The University shall have a policy addressing the division of proceeds between the employee and the University.

-(2) Such policy may be the subject of consultation meetings pursuant to Article 2.
+See Business www.research.ucf.edu/ResearchFoundation/FoundationTools.html (2) Such policy may be the subject of consultation meetings pursuant to the Consultation Article.